-23 4.12 Noise
+4.12 Noise

-24 Noise is typically defined as unwanted sound.
-Noise and sound are physically the same, but the difference is in the opinion of the receiver.
+- 24 Noise is typically defined as unwanted sound.
+Noise and sound are physically the same, but the difference is - in the opinion of the receiver.
 A sound is produced by a source that has induced vibrations in the air.
-The vibration produces alternating bands of relatively dense and sparse particles of air, spreading outward in all air movement is sound waves that radiate in all directions and may be reflected and scattered.
+The - 26 vibration produces alternating bands of relatively dense and sparse particles of air, spreading outward in all - 27 directions from the source much like ripples after a stone is thrown into a pool of water.
+The result of the - 28 air movement is sound waves that radiate in all directions and may be reflected and scattered.